 In 2018 he was the Musical Director for a charity rock concert which also saw him return to the stage as a vocalist.
-Following on from the success project this led Mountford to create his 6 piece band, Forever Elton, paying homage to the music Sir Elton John and Bernie Taupin, which has led to him touring theatres and venues throughout UK and Internationally.
+The success of this project led Mountford to create his own 6 piece band, Forever Elton, paying homage to the music Sir Elton John and Bernie Taupin, which has led to him touring theatres and venues throughout UK and Internationally.

 In addition to this Phil Mountford regularly composes for adverts, film and theatre, which has led to several album releases.